interledger/rfcs/0000-server-roles.md

 This means that there is no way to know whether Fulfill or Reject packets were delivered successfully, except for the assumption that if they were not delivered successfully, then the other party would repeat the request.

-On top of this, the server should respond to ilp/forwarded, ilp/il-dcp, ilp/il-balance, and route-broadcast requests (see below).
-If BTP is used, the server should also respond to [auth](https://github.com/interledger/rfcs/pull/372), and may also initiate ilp/forwarded, paychan, and route-broadcast requests, but not ilp/il-dcp, ilp/il-balance, or info requests.
-Depending on which settlement ledger is used, other protocols should be implemented accordingly.
-For instance, https://github.com/interledgerjs/ilp-plugin-xrp-asym-server/issues/10 describes a number of additional protocols to be used for sending XRP payment channel claims.

-### ILP
+## Connector requirements
-ILP packets are used for various purposes.
+On top of these bilateral relations, apart from the side protocols, the `'ilp'` protocol carries ILP packets for various purposes.
 The request has the form of an ILP Prepare, and the response has the form of an ILP Fulfill (if successful) or an ILP Reject (if unsuccessful).
+Encoded ILP-packets, the request types a connector should respond to are: ilp/forwarded, ilp/il-dcp, ilp/il-balance, and route-broadcast.

+#### forwarded
+If the destination address does not start with `peer.`, then the connector should try to obtain the fulfillment by forwarding the payment to the destination address.
+It may charge a reasonable transaction fee, require a reasonable amount of time to pass on prepares and pass back fulfills, and have a reasonable failure rate.

 #### il-dcp
 If the destination address is `peer.config` then the server should respond as described in https://github.com/interledgerjs/ilp-protocol-ildcp/issues/1.